smartkuttan/Algorethics/README.md

 ## Contributing

-We welcome contributions from the community to enhance the functionality and reach of Algoethics.
+We welcome contributions from the community to enhance the functionality and reach of Algorethics.
 Please feel free to fork this repository, submit pull requests, and raise issues.

 ## License